Tewksbury Teen Fights School Mask Policy

 Folks in Tewksbury have mixed reviews.

-“The kids you don’t know who they are going home to.
-Grandparents and people going through chemo.
+“The kids, you don’t know who they are going home to – grandparents and people going through chemo.
 It’s not worth the chance.
 You’re never going to get out of this unless we mask up again,” one woman said.

 “I think it’s ridiculous,” another woman said.
 “Because the kids are not getting sick.”

-Maximus Mattuchio says no matter what becomes of his petition he plans to take the high road.MORE NEWS: Melrose Coffee Shop Opens With Special Mission
+Maximus Mattuchio said no matter what becomes of his petition he plans to take the high road.MORE NEWS: 'Billboard Hope' In Roxbury Features Rotating Works From Local Artists

 “I’m going to go about this respectfully, and I’m going to wear the mask,” Maximus said.
-“But you know I might have something on there to show that you know maybe I’m not fond of the whole idea.”
+“But you know I might have something on there to show that, you know, maybe I’m not fond of the whole idea.”